 You may have tried some of the above already in an effort to be able to afford to travel, and they may have worked wonders for you, but I reckon there are a couple of other methods you could add to that list, some a little dependent on circumstance and some a little more exciting than others I grant you.
 One of the most interesting ways to earn and afford travelling is by investing in stocks.
 Go to stocktrades.ca to learn more.

 So to me and how I can (sometimes) afford to travel.

 Being careful with money is in my blood.
-My dad taught me how to trade fx in the UK from an early age that you should always have a little spare en case of a disaster, or maybe just a rainy day.
+My dad taught me how to trade fx in the UK from an early age and that you should always have a little spare in case of a disaster, or maybe just a rainy day.
 In my teens I bought a whole heap of junk that I didn’t really need whilst handing £20’s over the bar for drinks that I really didn’t need either.

 Lesson learnt, when I hit my twenties and discovered travel things changed.
 Now on the verge of the big three-zero I’d like to think I have my finances in order by using the best travel and expense management software, owing a lot to what I have written about below.
 I’ll be the first to admit that some are not particularly exciting, in fact they may make me look like a damp squib, but they work, plain and simple, and have allowed me to visit some incredible places.
 See what you think.